Jagdtiger: Combat history

 Only two heavy anti-tank battalions (schwere Panzerjäger-Abteilung), numbered the 512th and 653rd, were equipped with Jagdtigers, with the first vehicles reaching the units in September 1944.
 About 20% were lost in combat, with most destroyed by their crews when abandoned because of breakdowns or lack of fuel.

 The first Jagdtiger lost in combat was during the failed Operation Nordwind offensive in France in 1945.
 Despite its heavy armour, this Jagdtiger was lost to American infantry using a bazooka, which at the time was considered ineffective against such a massive vehicle.

 Tiger I tank ace Otto Carius commanded the second of three companies of Jagdtigers in s.Pz.Jg.Abt.
 512. His postwar memoir Tigers in the Mud provides a history of the 10 Jagdtigers under his command.
 He said the Jagdtigers were not utilized to their potential due to factors including Allied air supremacy making it difficult to maneuver and the heavy gun needing to be re-calibrated after travelling off-road even short distances.
 The vehicle was slow, having the same engine as the already-underpowered Tiger I and Tiger II.
 The vehicles' transmissions and differentials broke down easily because the whole 72-tonne vehicle needed to rotate for the gun's traverse.
 The enormous 128 mm main-gun had to be locked down during the vehicle's maneuvers, otherwise its mounting-brackets would wear out too much for accurate firing afterwards.
 This meant a crew-member had to exit the vehicle in combat and unlock the gun from its frontally mounted gun travel-lock before firing.
-Carius recorded that, in combat, a 128 mm projectile went through the walls of a house and destroyed an American tank behind it.
+Carius said a 128 mm projectile went through the walls of a house during combat and destroyed an American tank behind it.

-Insufficient training of vehicle crews and their poor morale during the last stage of the war were the biggest problems for Jagdtiger crewmen under Carius's command.
-At the Ruhr Pocket, two Jagdtiger commanders failed to attack an American armored column about 1.5 km away in broad daylight for fear of attracting an Allied air attack, even though the Jagdtigers were well-camouflaged.
-Both vehicles broke down while hurriedly withdrawing through fear of the supposed air attack that did not materialize and one was then subsequently destroyed by its crew.
-To prevent such a disaster, at Siegen, Carius himself dug in his command vehicle on high ground.
+Poor training and morale at the war's end were the biggest problems for Jagdtiger crewmen under Carius's command.
+At the Ruhr Pocket, two Jagdtiger commanders failed to attack an American armored column about 1.5 km away in daylight for fear of attracting an Allied air attack, even though the Jagdtigers were well-camouflaged.
+Both vehicles broke down while hurriedly withdrawing from the supposed air attack that did not materialize and one had to be destroyed by its crew.
+To prevent such a disaster at Siegen, Carius dug in his command vehicle on high ground.
 An approaching American armored column avoided his ambush because nearby German civilians warned them of it.
 Later, one of his vehicles fell into a bomb crater at night and was disabled while another was lost to a Panzerfaust attack by friendly Volkssturm militia troops who had never seen a Jagdtiger before and mistook it for an Allied vehicle.